drivera123/LDRS500/unit-7-leadership-ethics.md

 **Learning Objectives**

 At the end of this unit the students will be able to:

 * Articulate what are the moral implications of leadership behavior

-* Discuss how different leadership styles relate to ethics of conduct.
-* Explaing the factors that determine ethical leadership. (by exploring the theories of ethics and leadership and attempting to relate the various leadership styles to extant ethical viewpoint - not sure this is required)
-* Think critically and systematically about self-leadership and the leader’s impact on people and organizations while building competency in adaptability and change, ethics and values, and innovation.(But what do they do to demonstrate this?)
+* Think critically and systematically about self-leadership and the leader’s impact on people and organizations while building competency in adaptability and change, ethics and values, and innovation in organizational setting.
 * Synthesize, reflect and integrate leadership thinking related to values-based leadership and transformational servant leadership.

 **Resources**

 Northouse, P. G. \(2016\).
 Leadership: Theory and practice, seventh Edition.
 Thousand Oaks, CA: Sage Publications.
-ISBN 971452203409

-**Chapter 13 Leadership Ethics**
+ISBN 971452203409 ** Chapter 13 Leadership Ethics**

 Rowe, G. W & Guerrero, L. \(2016\) Cases in Leadership, Fourth Edition.
 Thousand Oaks, CA: Sage Publications.
-ISBN 978-1-4833-8326-2

-**Chapter 15- Ethical Leadership**
+ISBN 978-1-4833-8326-2 ** Chapter 15- Ethical Leadership**
-Rowe, G. W & Guerrero, L. \(2016\) Cases in Leadership, Fourth Edition.
-Thousand Oaks, CA: Sage Publications.
-ISBN 978-1-4833-8326-2

 **Journal articles**